IJES-logo

 Patrick C

-Patrick Troude Chastenet is Professor of Political Science at the University of Bordeaux.
+Patrick Troude Chastenet is emeritus professor of political science at the University of Bordeaux.
 He was Jacques Ellul’s student assistant in the 1970s.
-He has published ten books, including Lire Ellul (1992), Jacques Ellul on Politics, Technology, and Christianity (2005), Jacques Ellul penseur sans frontières (2005), and Comment peut-on (encore) être ellulien au XXIème siècle?
+His books include Lire Ellul (1992), Jacques Ellul on Politics, Technology, and Christianity (2005), Jacques Ellul penseur sans frontières (2005), and Comment peut-on (encore) être ellulien au XXIème siècle?
 (2014).
 He is the founding president of the Association Internationale Jacques Ellul, director of Cahiers Jacques Ellul, and a founding board member of IJES.
-He has organized several international multidisciplinary colloquia on Ellul’s thought and legacy.
+He has organized several international colloquia on Ellul’s thought and legacy.

 Forsberg_Geri (4)